Signals Your Transmission is Failing: How to Identify the Symptoms and Take Action.

 If you detect a burning smell while driving, it could signify a failing transmission.
 This smell is often caused by overheating transmission fluid, which a lack of fluid, a clogged filter, or damaged internal components can cause.
 A burning smell can indicate a severe problem and should be addressed immediately to prevent further damage.

-these indications, it is essential to take prompt action to address the issue.
+If you witness any of these indications, it is essential to take prompt action to address the issue.

 Here are some steps you can take: